JLibyvali/yet-another-c-tutorial/README.md

 "std::__1::locale::use_facet(std::__1::locale::id&) const", referenced from:
       std::__1::ctype<char> const& std::__1::use_facet[abi:v15006]<std::__1::ctype<char> >(std::__1::locale const&) in hello-8925e7.o
 <more error truncated>
+# linker complains it cannot find some symbols.
 ld: symbol(s) not found for architecture arm64
 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 ```